• Contact us

 Cumbria’s unitary council shake-up is also thought to have delayed the process while new staff came into post – which resulted in Mrs Harrison setting up a task force made up of involved organisations in a bid to improve communications.

-Deanne said that the harbour commissioners have now been assured this will change and that all results from testing and investigation will be fed into one main ‘information pot’ to support the options for solutions.
+All results from testing and investigation are now fed into one main ‘information pot’ to support the options for solutions.

-Funding must now also be found in order to finance any potential treatment solutions while the root cause is still investigated.
+Funding must also be found in order to finance any potential treatment solutions while the root cause is still investigated.

-Any potential treatment solutions will also require licencing or Government approval and Deanne said that the harbour commissioners were working with the Environment Agency to find ways to speed this process up.
+Any potential treatment solutions will also require long-term licencing or Government approval and Deanne said that the harbour commissioners were working with the Environment Agency to find ways to speed this process up.

 She added: “We share everyone’s frustrations that there is still no agreed solution in place.
 As the landowners, we completely understand the community looking to us for answers.